sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 ### 4.1.1 Basic Approach

-Route Consistency Checker (Rccd) will be a new deamon running in orch agent.
+Route Consistency Checker (Rccd) will be a new deamon running on host.
 Rccd will interact with Zebra, Kernel, SDK, Config-DB, ASIC-DB for its working.

-RCC will get the configuration from Config-DB.
-To start the route scan, RCC will get the dump of routes from Zebra by issuing 'show' commands to FRR through a socket.
+Upon user trigger RCC will start the route scan, RCC will get the dump of routes from Zebra by issuing 'show' commands to FRR through a socket.
 The above obtained output (routes, interface, nexthop, neighbor) from FRR will be redirected to a file.

 Similarly RCC will get the output of routes, interface, neighbors from kernel by issuing 'ip show' from terminal and redirect the output to a file.
-RCC will get the output of hardware routes, nexthops, neighbors by issuing bcmsh commands and it will redirect the output to a file.
+RCC will dump the route, nexthop and neighbor tables from APP_DB and ASIC_DB, it will also get the output of hardware routes, nexthops, neighbors by issuing bcmsh commands and it will redirect the output to a file.

-Once the information from Zebra, Kernel and H/W is present, RCC will flatten the routes and check for inconsistency.
+Once the information from Zebra, Kernel, APP_DB, ASIC_DB and H/W is present, RCC will flatten the routes and check for inconsistency.

 Any inconsistency detected will be logged, depending upon user config the inconsistency will be tried to be resolved.